-Chris is currently a PhD student in the College of Engineering at the University of Georgia.
-Chris’ dissertation work is in the area of engineering education specifically investigating academic help-seeking behavior in undergraduate engineering students.
-Chris is also interested in energy transformation systems and is investigating acoustic to electrical conversion.
-After completing his PhD, Chris plans to teach in an engineering program and continue work in engineering education.
+Chris is currently a faculty member in the School of Electrical and Computer Engineering in the College of Engineering at the University of Georgia.
+Chris’ dissertation work was in the area of engineering education specifically investigating academic help-seeking behavior in undergraduate engineering students with interest in stereoptype threat.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.